 We are accredited by The Joint Commission.
 You can learn more about The Joint Commission at www.jointcommission.org.

 When a child is admitted into our program, our admissions staff places the child into the program that best meets their needs and eligibility.
 For children on Medicaid, there are specific criteria that must be met to have a residential benefit.
 We accept males and females ages 8 to 18 into our residential programs.
-In addition, we offer a Dialectical Behavior Therapy Program.
+In addition, we offer a Dialectical Behavior Therapy Program and outpatient services for adolescents ages 12-18.

 Some private insurance programs will pay for residential services.
 Contact our Admissions department for specific eligibility requirements for each program.
 When a child joins our program, he or she is then matched to a therapist and the groups that meet his or her treatment goals, such as chemical dependency groups, abuse, etc.